How To Fix Your Credit Rating

 - Set up an average billing arrangement with your utilities.
 This will make your bill the same, smaller, amount every month.

-And if you’re having problems making a payment, call the lender or company in question.
+- And if you’re having problems making a payment, call the lender or company in question.
 You can appeal for a financial hardship extension or work out a different repayment plan.

-3. Avoid Negative Listings
+3. Avoid negative listings

 When it comes to learning how to fix your credit rating, take note of the ‘paying bills on time’ tip here.
 If you’re over 30 days late on a payment, it will show up on your credit report, and it will stay there for five years.
-That hurts your credit rating for a long time!
+That hurts your credit rating for a long time.

 But when it comes to late payments, there’s more to it than just avoiding negative marks — you want to avoid writs, judgments, bankruptcies and clearouts.
-These can stay on your report for up to seven years!
+These can stay on your report for up to seven years.

-A hard credit pull involves an enquiry of your credit report from a lender, not when you request your own report.
-Each hard enquiry wipes a few points off your credit rating.
-Also, lenders often see too many enquiries as a cry for help.
+A hard credit pull involves an enquiry of your credit report from a lender, usually as part of the loan application process.
+Each hard enquiry temporarily wipes a few points off your credit rating.
+Lenders may also see too many enquiries as a cry for help which can impact your eligibility as a borrower.
+If you’ve been turned down after applying for credit, it can be beneficial to take some time before you apply elsewhere.